 |Dick Reese Kipona Canoe Races

-Labor Day, Monday, September 2, 2013 at Riverfront Park, Harrisburg, PA
+Labor Day, Monday, September 1, 2014 at the north end of City island, Harrisburg, PA

 Held annually on the Monday of Labor Day Weekend, the Dick Reese Kipona Canoe Races are the only canoe races of their kind, a true measure of paddling skill with lots of fun thrown in as well!
 This is a true "citizen’s race" where everyone has a chance to participate, whether you are a regular paddler or not.

 All canoe races are run in identical 16-foot touring canoes, using straight-shaft paddles.